1NutWunDeR/KZTimerOffical/README.md

 1. Extract everything from the csgo folder of the package to your servers csgo folder
 2. Edit the file addons/sourcemod/configs/databases.cfg
-- Add in a value called "cksurf", which holds your databases information
+- Add in a value called "kztimer", which holds your databases information
 - Both SQLite and MySQL are supported
-- Example with using SQLite:
+- Example with using SQLite: https://www.dropbox.com/s/dzk4mt3jze0ek78/databasecfg.jpg?dl=0
-"kztimer"
-{
-"driver"	"sqlite"
-"host"	"localhost"
-"database"	"kztimer-sqlite"
-"user"	"root"
-"pass"	""
-}

 Please show your appreciation for the work on KZTimer (Global) and support future development by donating: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7REZX9RD6G6QL